 Instructions

 - Add in the basil, oregano, salt, and pepper.
-Stir to combine.
+Stir to combine.2 teaspoons dried basil, 2 teaspoons dried oregano, 1/2 teaspoon kosher salt, 1/4 teaspoon black pepper

 - Pour in the chicken stock, diced tomatoes, tomato sauce, and uncooked rice.
 Stir to combine and bring to a boil.
-Once bubbling well, turn the heat down to medium low.
-The bubbles should be about the size of peas.
+Once boiling, turn the heat down to medium low.
+The bubbles should be about the size of peas and shouldn't go more than about 3 seconds between them.
+Read more about this here.22 ounces chicken stock, 14.5 ounces diced tomatoes, 8 ounces tomato sauce, 1 cup uncooked long grain white rice

 - Stirring often, let your casserole simmer for 20 to 25 minutes or until the rice is tender.
 Simmer uncovered, and make sure to scrape the bottom of the dish as you stir so no rice sticks there.